3 Steps to Better Cascade Corporate Strategy

 Strategic Clarity Starts at the Top

-Our organizational alignment research found strategic clarity accounts for 31% of the difference between high and low performing companies.
+Our organizational alignment research found strategic clarity accounts for 31% of the difference between high and low performing companies in terms of revenue growth, profitability, customer loyalty, employee engagement, and leadership effectiveness.

 Once your business strategy has been fully understood and committed to as a leadership team, you should begin the hard work of strategy cascading and strategy execution.
 At a minimum, you need to be satisfied that the strategy you’ve created is both crystal clear and aligned across six areas: